 What is a Spent Conviction?

-In Victoria, a spent conviction is a conviction that no longer appears on a criminal record check.
-There are a number of different mechanisms that trigger the application of the spent conviction legislation.
+In Victoria, a spent conviction is one that no longer appears on a criminal record check.
+Several different mechanisms trigger the application of the spent conviction legislation.

-There are spent convictions that are automatically spent at the time of attending court, spent convictions that automatically become spent after a period of time an spent convictions that can only be granted by a Magistrate following an application being listed at the Magistrates Court.
+There are spent convictions that are automatically spent at the time of attending court, spent convictions that automatically become spent after a period of time, and spent convictions that can only be granted by a Magistrate following an application being listed at the Magistrates’ Court.

-In Victoria the Spent Convictions Act 2021 was given assent on 31 March 2021 with division 2 of part 2 taking effect from 1 July 2022 and the balance of the act taking effect from 1 December 2021, unless proclaimed on an earlier date by the Governor of Victoria.
+In Victoria, the Spent Convictions Act 2021 was given assent on 31 March 2021.
+Division 2 of part 2 takes effect from 1 July 2022, and the balance of the act takes effect from 1 December 2021 unless proclaimed on an earlier date by the Governor of Victoria.

 It is important to note that this legislation has retrospective application, meaning that the legislation will be applicable to matters that have already been to court.
-This is why, notwithstanding the legislation has not yet taken effect, prior to entering any plea of guilty at a court, it is important to make sure you have engaged criminal lawyers who understand this legislation.
+This is why, prior to entering any plea of guilty at a court, it is important to make sure you have engaged criminal lawyers who understand this legislation.

 It could be the difference between having a criminal record and not having a criminal record in the state of Victoria.
 For more information on making an application, see the latest information from the Magistrates Court of Victoria.